JamesRy96/audiobookbay-automated/README.md

 DL_CATEGORY=abb-downloader     # torrent category for downloads
-SAVE_PATH_BASE=/audiobooks     # Root path for audiobook downloads (relative to torrent) ENDPOINT_1=audiobookbay.lu     # Supports up to 5 user selectable abb mirrors ENFORCE_SSL=false              # Setting to true ignores certificate errors (some mirrors have invalid certificates)
+SAVE_PATH_BASE=/audiobooks     # Root path for audiobook downloads (relative to torrent) ENDPOINT_1=audiobookbay.lu     # Supports up to 5 user selectable abb mirrors ENFORCE_SSL=true              # Setting to true ignores certificate errors (some mirrors have invalid certificates)
 ```
 The following optional variables add an additional entry to the navigation bar.
 This is useful for linking to your audiobook player or another related service: